-This section describes the implementation and configuration of redundant Mirror/Lawful Intercept services using redundant pseudowires.
+This section describes the implementation and configuration of redundant mirror and Lawful Intercept (LI) services using redundant pseudowires.

 Regardless of the protection mechanism (MC-LAG, STP, or APS) the source switch only transmits on the active link and not simultaneously on the standby link.
 As a result, when configuring a redundant mirror or LI service or a mirror service where the customer has a redundant service but the mirror or LI service is not redundant the mirror source must be configured on both (A and B) PE nodes.
-In either case, the PE with a mirror source establishes a pseudowire to each eligible PE where the mirror / LI service terminates.
+In either case, the PE with a mirror source establishes a pseudowire to each eligible PE where the mirror or LI service terminates.